venkateshguptha42/Associate-Management-System-main/Associate-Management-System-main/README.md

        insert into enrolled select id,name,mail,mobile,course,status1,status2 from Student_details where status1='J';

 # Roles and Responsibilities:-
-collected dataset from Kaggle.com
+1.collected dataset from Kaggle.com
-Performed different commands filter the data
-Performed some preprocessing to create schema
-Created table Master and Inserted the data into master table:
+2.Performed different commands filter the data 3.Performed some preprocessing to create schema 4.Created table Master and Inserted the data into master table:
-Created Demo table and loaded the data into Demo table Created Transaction table and loaded the data into Transaction table Created Enroll table and loaded the data into Enroll table Used various commands to  fetch required data from the tables Tried to enable the ACID properties of hive table using the ORC data
+5.Created Demo table and loaded the data into Demo table 6.Created Transaction table and loaded the data into Transaction table 7.Created Enroll table and loaded the data into Enroll table 8.Used various commands to  fetch required data from the tables 9.Tried to enable the ACID properties of hive table using the ORC data

 # Contributors
 Developer : Anand